khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 What's happening here?

-The writer starts with a long paragraph about how hard freelance life is.
-Reading it, I could almost see myself when I just started freelancing two years ago.
-Inexperienced, with no idea of whatsoever of how to get clients and what's a sales pipeline.
-These are just typical issues for a freelancer.
+The writer starts with a long paragraph about the difficulties of freelancing.
+Reading it brought me back to when I started doing it in college: I was inexperienced, with no idea of whatsoever of how to get clients and what's a sales pipeline.
+Typical issues for a beginning freelancer I guess.
+What's really great is that gets to the point of what makes freelancing hard (mainly, having to run a business while all you want to do is code/design).
+That shows a deep understanding of his audience.

-I also really like how it hits an emotional point "You're already working too much.
-You have to check important emails, fix billing issues, and put out fires in your business.
-Doing lead generation on top of everything sucks."
-After all, who likes spending time writing emails on job boards?

-What I find really smart is that instead of giong for a hard sale right away, the author paints you how life could be otherwise.
-What would you be like if you were a freelancer without having to look at leads? segues about how life would be otherwise
+Afterwards, instead of asking for a sale right away, asks us to picture life without having to look for leads.
+What would you be like if you were a freelancer without having to look at leads?
+It's refreshing to read a sales page that isn't so concerned with the service it sells.
+A lot of sales pages are sort of segues about how life would be otherwise
     -> wouldn't be things great without having to search for clients?
 What if you could find quality clients, like this?